Getting Started

 Adding Tide information to Qimera.

 Once the tide information has been added to the project it will be listed in the Project Sources Dock under Tide Files (1).
-Adding Tide information will mark all affected files as needing processing (2), indicated by the symbol after the file names in the tree view.
-Qimera will also prompt you that you have modified the navigation and that affected files should be reprocessed (3).
-Click Yes to reprocess the data with the new tide information.
+Adding Tide information will mark all affected files as needing processing (2), indicated by the

 Tide file in Project Sources and subsequent changes/prompts.

-Reintegration of navigation complete; Dynamic Surface updates.
+Reintegration of navigation complete; Dynamic grid updates.

 Add & Apply Other Navigation Sources